Set off on an unforgettable journey through the landscapes, ethnic villages, and traditions of northern Thailand.

 These two temples, set on the shores of Chong Kham Lake, are true centers of life for the Thai Yai community.

-• Before returning to your hotel, a final crossing of the Su Tong Pae Bridge, a true artisanal gem, offers you one last poetic view of the surrounding countryside.
+This morning, drive to the Su Tong Pae Bridge, a true artisanal gem, offers you one last poetic view of the surrounding countryside.

 Built by the Lahu community, this bridge is a strong symbol of local cooperation.